Shall I tell of stars hidden by the queen?

 from trickly drip mist bog

-sip fine pine sap wine
+sip vintage spruce sap wine

 atop birchwood swamp log

-wet wood smoky choky at
+wet wood smoky choky

 impromptu bonfire night